splunk/public-o11y-docs/apm/apm-scenarios/troubleshoot-slow-traces.rst

 Alex adds a filter for the checkout service and turns off sampling
 ============================================================================

 Alex further refines the traces they are viewing by adding a filter for the checkout service.
-Alxe also selects :guilabel:`1:1` for the :guilabel:`Sample Ratio` so that they can view all traces that match his criteria.
+Alxe also selects :guilabel:`1:1` for the :guilabel:`Sample Ratio` so that they can view all traces that match their criteria.

 ..  image:: /_images/apm/apm-use-cases/trace-duration-filter-sample.gif
     :width: 95%